Alexander-Hjelm/gpt-prompt-recipes/produce-a-script.md

 $(includeAuthor)         = [YES]
 $(includeDate)           = [YES]

 Omit all lines from the prompt that start with the token "- [NO]" (without quotation marks).
-Ignore any occurences of the token "- [YES]"
+Include any lines that start with the token "- [YES]", but delete the "- [YES]" token itself.

 Return only the resulting prompt and no details about the substituted variables.

 $BEGIN PROMPT$

-Generate a self contained CLI script using all text after the token "$BEGIN PROMPT$".
+Generate a self contained CLI script

 - Programming language: $(language)
 - Requirements on the script: $(requirements)